-Energy Metals Limited and its 100% owned Australian resident subsidiary, NT Energy Pty Ltd have implemented the tax consolidation legislation.
+Energy Metals Limited and its 100% owned Australian resident subsidiary, NT Energy Pty Ltd have implemented the tax consolidation legislation, which means that this entity is taxed as a single entity.
 Energy Metals Limited is the head entity within the tax-consolidated group.
+There are no valid tax sharing or tax funding agreement in place.